Search for content, post, videos

 As much as Strickland loves doing basic research, she is a devoted teacher.
 “The most fun is passing on the excitement of science.
 I’m not a detail-oriented person, I am more a big-picture kind of person so to get students excited about the topic is the most fun.”

-You can hear the smile in her voice as she adds, “I imagine more people will be signing up for my lasers class now that I’ve won the Nobel Prize.”
+You could hear the smile in her voice as she added, “I imagine more people will be signing up for my lasers class now that I’ve won the Nobel Prize.”